WaRm4/Python-scripts/TextFromImage/README.md

 ### Without threading

 It takes approximately **13,64** seconds to process every sample file without processing every file in different threads.

+### With threading

+It takes approximately **7,854** seconds to process every sample file when each one is processed in a different thread.

+### Conclusion

+Adding threads to my program is very useful when processing several files at a time as it divided the processing time of the program by about 2 on the sample files.

+Unfortunately, we can't faster the process of only one file, it is related to the pytesseract function's performances.